gocardless/gocardless-pro-ruby/README.md

 These errors are fully documented in the [API documentation](https://developer.gocardless.com/pro/#overview-errors).

-The error has the following methods to allow you to access the information from the API response:
+All errors have the following methods to facilitate access to information in the API response:

 - `#documentation_url`
 - `#message`